Arundhati (2009 film)

 Released on 16 January 2009, the film was a major commercial success and went onto become one of the highest-grossing Telugu films in history at the time.
+It was also the highest-grossing female led film in South India until 2015, when it was surpassed by the Telugu biographical film, Rudhramadevi, which again starred Anushka in the lead role.
+The film was also the only South Indian female led film to have over 1.8 crore footfalls.
 The success of the film turned Anushka into a major movie star overnight in Telugu cinema.
 The film received several accolades, including ten Nandi Awards, and two Filmfare Awards South.

 The film was remade in Bengali with the same name in 2014.